raydelvecchio/vdb-benchmark/README.md

 Thus, for managed servies running remotely (Pinecone and Weaviate), we use the base free version.
 All the below results are from 100 averaged iterations on a 16GB M2 Macbook Pro plugged into power.
 Chunking and chopping is normalized across all tests (same function used for all tests).
 The same embedding model (all-MiniLM-L6-v2) used across all tests as well (except chroma, where default embedding function used, but this is actually still all-MiniLM-L6-v2 on the backend per [this](https://docs.trychroma.com/embeddings)).
+When retrieving, the top k results is kept constant with k=5.
 All tests are designed to be the fastest possible methods for ingestion and retrieval in each given database per the latest documentation for [Weaviate](https://weaviate.io/developers/weaviate/manage-data/import), [Pinecone](https://docs.pinecone.io/docs/upsert-data), [Chroma](https://docs.trychroma.com/usage-guide), and [Qdrant](https://github.com/qdrant/qdrant-client).
 If these are not the fastest methods a typical user would use to ingest or retrieve from the database, please let me know!

 **Tests Conducted:**
 * *ingest One*: time to ingest one constant entry into the database